-As described below in more detail under "Committees of the Board of Directors," the audit committee, nominating and corporate governance committee compensation and valuation committee assist the Board of Directors in fulfilling its risk oversight responsibilities.
+As described below in more detail under "Committees of the Board of Directors," the audit committee, nominating and corporate governance committee and valuation committee assist the Board of Directors in fulfilling its risk oversight responsibilities.
 The audit committee's risk oversight responsibilities include overseeing GSV Capital's accounting and financial reporting processes, GSV Capital's systems of internal controls regarding finance and accounting, and audits of GSV Capital's financial statements.
 The nominating and corporate governance committee's risk oversight responsibilities include selecting, researching and nominating directors for election by our stockholders, developing and recommending to the Board a set of corporate governance principles and overseeing the evaluation of the Board and our management.
-The compensation committee's risk oversight responsibilities include reviewing and making recommendations to our Board regarding officer and Board member compensation.
 The valuation committee's risk oversight responsibilities include establishing guidelines and making recommendations to our Board of Directors regarding the valuation of our investments.